day8/re-frame/README.md

 ### We're Now At A Pivot Point

-The world just changed and, very often, one particular part of it: the **application state**.
+Domino 3 just changed the world and, very often, one particular part of it: the **application state**.

 re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app (details later).

-When domino 3 changes this `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.
+Any changes to `app state` trigger the next part of the cascade involving dominoes 4-5-6.

 ### There's a Formula For It